Mindset is one of my favorite out of the new wave of straight edge bands from the US. Check them out on React! Records.

-Can we talk about a revival of the Youth Crew hardcore and why do you play that particular style of hardcore/punk?
-What is the thing that has attracted you in Youth Crew?
+Can we talk about a revival of Youth Crew hardcore and why do you play this particular style of hardcore/punk?
+What is it that attracted you to Youth Crew?

 We all love Youth of Today, that’s pretty much it.
 Mindset started as Mike’s brainchild and he just wanted to start a band that sounded like Youth of Today.
 I think the term youth crew has kind of a negative connotation these days and people tend to think of it as some kind of gimmick.
 But seriously Youth of Today were bad ass… it’s fast, it’s angry, and they are actually singing about tangible things.
 I think those are the three things we want to do with Mindset.
 So when people write us off as just another youth crew band singing about “their crew” or some dumb shit like that, I don’t think they have even actually listened to us.

 What does it mean to be DIY and hardcore today?
-We are talking about Youth Crew revival, but obviously the things are pretty much different than in the past, when Youth of Today have started in the 80’s there was no facebook, youtube, iPods, React! or B9 message boards.
+OK, Youth Crew revival, but when the Youth of Today started in the ’80s, there was no Facebook, YouTube, iPods, React! or B9 message board.

 How many pairs of Nike shoes do the members of Mindset own?
-How is this possible, the symbol of corporate power and the first corporation that started the whole brand mania to co-opt even a counterculture like the hardcore scene?
-There’s a long tradition of Nike targeting the poor communities of people of color through basketball and hip-hop, telling them that their pair of shoes is not a product but a way of life, an attitude, a set of values, of ideas.
-So the poor kids would kill, steal, or sell drugs just to buy a pair of Nike shoes and become more popular among their peers on the street and more successful in hip-hop or basketball, cause of the whole myth around the Nike brand.
-I think it’s absolutely ridiculous to see hardcore kids branded with the Nike logo and I can’t accept any justification of people in the scene not only wearing their shoes, but actually collecting them and having dozens of pairs of Nike shoes in their wardrobes costing them thousands of dollars.
-I wish every kid in the hardcore scene will read the book “No Logo” by the Canadian journalist Naomi Klein… Will we ever see a Youth Crew band writing Anti-Nike hardcore song?
+How is it possible for the symbol of corporate power, and the first corporation that started the whole brand mania, to co-opt even a counterculture like the hardcore scene?
+There’s a long tradition of Nike targeting poor communities of color through basketball and hip-hop, telling them that their pair of shoes isn’t just a product, it’s a way of life.
+So the poor kids would kill or steal or sell drugs just to buy a pair of Nike shoes.
+I think it’s absolutely ridiculous to see hardcore kids branded with the Nike logo and I can’t accept any justification for people in the scene not only wearing their shoes but actually collecting dozens of pairs of Nike shoes worth thousands of dollars.
+I wish every kid in the hardcore scene would read the book “No Logo” by Naomi Klein… Will we ever see a Youth Crew band write an anti-Nike hardcore song?

-What does straight edge mean to you?
-I’ve read an interview with you where you said that the hardcore/punk kids who drink alcohol and do drugs are the same as everyone else, just in different clothes, and if you really want to “fuck up the system” or do anything worthwhile you have to have a clear head to do it.
-Do you think hardcore or straight edge has ever had any potential to really “fuck up the system” or can have a positive impact on someone’s life?
-After all, aren’t we just a bunch of punk-rockers, outsiders with no future?
+What does Straight Edge mean to you?
+I read an interview with you where you said that the hardcore punk kids who drink alcohol and do drugs are the same as everyone else, just in different clothes, that if you really want to “fuck the system” or do something worthwhile, you have to have a clear head to do it.
+Do you think hardcore or straight edge has ever had the potential to really “fuck the system” or have a positive impact on someone’s life?
+Aren’t we just a bunch of punk rockers, outsiders with no future?

 What does it mean to be positive or to live a positive lifestyle?
-What about the people who are poor, abused, tortured, or deprived from their dreams and humiliated because of their beliefs and ideas, do you think they can be positive and live a positive lifestyle too?
+What about the people who are poor, abused, tortured, or deprived of their dreams and humiliated because of their beliefs and ideas, do you think they can also be positive and live a positive lifestyle?

-Do you ride bikes, skateboarding, or something like that?
-What kind of things do you do as an outlet for your energy besides playing in a band, screaming, jumping, and stage-diving at hardcore shows?
+Do you ride bikes, skateboarding or anything like that?
+What kind of things do you do as an outlet for your energy besides playing in a band, screaming, jumping and stage diving at hardcore shows?

 I ride my bike almost every day.
 It really is a great release for me and gets me pumped for the day.
 I stopped skateboarding a few years ago because I got older and it hurt too much when I fell, haha.
 I wasn’t that good, so I fell a lot.
 Dan is a workout nut.
 He is in the best shape of anyone I know.
 I’ll wake up when we are on tour and see him upside down against the wall doing push ups, he’s nuts!

-There’s a song called “Mindset” by the legendary hardcore band Chokehold dealing with the religious hatred towards homosexuality.
+There’s a song called “Mindset” by Chokehold dealing with the religious hatred towards homosexuality.
 You have a song called “Words” also touching the subject of homophobia.
-I don’t remember any local hardcore or punk talking about that matter.
-It’s obvious that there is a large number of people going to hardcore shows who are narrow-minded and intolerant towards other people’s sexuality, but the people and bands who stand for equality still remain silent and prefer not to spark a discussion on the subject.
-What was your reason to write such a song and what kind of actions or attitudes do you think are useful in our daily lives to do something to stop the abuse and humiliation of children, women, or people with different sexual orientation when we see it?
+What kind of actions or attitudes do you think are useful in our daily lives to do something to stop the abuse and humiliation of children, women, or people with different sexual orientation when we see it?

 Thank you for the interview.
 I hope you would like to impart some positive message to the people who are reading this.
 Is there anything important you would like to tell but I didn’t ask you?